vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-27-more-on-postgres-and-json.md

 tags: postgresql
 ---

-Let's start with installing docker, which is a very convenient tool for the cases where you just want to try out new software.
-For example, you can have multiple versions of Postgres running on your computer, which you can install, suspend or delete completely without any trace with just a few commands.
-The installation command looks like following:
+Docker is an incredibly useful tool that allows for easy experimentation with new software.
+It enables the simultaneous installation, suspension, and deletion of multiple versions of programs, such as Postgres, with minimal effort.
+The installation process is as simple as executing the following command:

 ```bash
 sudo apt-get install docker.io
 sudo docker run --name postgres -e POSTGRES_PASSWORD=postgres -d postgres:9.5
 ```

-Now open an Postgres' interactive shell by executing
+Once Docker is installed, you can access an interactive Postgres shell by executing the following command:

 ```bash
 sudo docker exec -it postgres psql -U postgres
 ```

-You are in, so we can start with exploring new JSON functionality available in Postgres 9.5.
-Let's create two tables: `devices` and `observations`.
+With this tool, we can now delve into the new JSON functionality available in Postgres 9.5.
+We will begin by creating two tables, devices and observations, and adding some data to them:

 ```sql
 CREATE TABLE sensors (